GOLDEN RETRIEVER RESCUE OF MICHIGAN

 2. Email when the application is completed, and the address of your assigned Interviewer will be provided for you to submit your application and $10.00 application fee.

-4. If you are approved, you will be given a list of the adoptable dogs you qualify for, including contact names and phone numbers.
+4. If you are approved, you will be given a list of the adoptable dogs you qualify for by your Interviewer, including contact names and phone numbers.
 It will be your responsibility to arrange for visits directly with the foster homes, and request updated rosters from your interviewer.
 The list changes often, so don’t be surprised if some of the dogs are no longer available.

 5. You will be required to visit at least 2 goldens in their foster homes, along with your whole family (including your dogs), roommates, or other members of your household.
 Our goldens are located in foster homes all over Michigan.